-Facebook Defends Giving Device Makers Access To Users' Data For Years
+Facebook Defends Giving Device-Makers Access To Users' Data For Years

 The data-sharing arrangements date from as early as 2008; most of them continue through to today, although Facebook began dismantling some of the deals in April — the same month its founder and CEO Mark Zuckerberg testified about privacy protections and political propaganda in Congress.

-To test how much access was granted to a device, the Times says that when it recently had a reporter log into his Facebook account on a Blackberry from 2013 (when the company still used its proprietary operating system), the device retrieved personal information about the reporter's 500 friends.
+To test how much access was granted to a device, the Times says that when it recently had a reporter log in to his Facebook account on a Blackberry from 2013 (when the company still used its proprietary operating system), the device retrieved personal information about the reporter's 500 friends.
 It also gathered "identifying information for nearly 295,000 Facebook users" by retrieving data on second-degree contacts, the newspaper said.

-That happened, the Times Michael LaForgia said via Twitter, despite having deleted the Facebook app from the phone.
+That happened, the Times' Michael LaForgia said via Twitter, despite having deleted the Facebook app from the phone.
 The data transfer was based on a connection the phone's software was allowed to make, directly to Facebook's information.

 Right away, and even though we had deleted the Facebook app from the phone, it started sucking down lots of my Facebook information.
 It pulled in my name and global user id — which can be synced up with all kinds of other, non-FB databases to get details about me.— Michael LaForgia (@laforgia_) June 4, 2018